manasseh-zw/apollo/docs/idea.md

         - if it is satisfied the research analyzer then tells the coodinator that we're good,
             - in which case the coodinator calls the Report synthesizer agent which has direct access to the kernel memory and compiles the final comprehensive reprot with all the information within memory and adds citations to the sources of the data etc! and resaerch is complete!
         - if the resaerch analyzer is not satisfied it updates the state and adds new research questions to address this knowledge gap it identified, the coordinator then picks up these questions as it did all the onthers ones and we process them until we have filled in all the gaps and the resaerch is complete

+UX/UI ideas

+now instaed of showing the left panel show a screenshot of the website being currently crawled and shoing highlights and summary, we show a thread of the current web search and crawl activity this make it much cleaner since for some websites we arent guarnteed to get the screenshots